tlotze/ophelia/doc/README.txt

 error.
 This means that pthandler can be installed on top of a static site, handling just some of the requests to HTML pages and letting Apache serve static files for all others.

+Caveat: For some reason, PHP files are not parsed correctly after Apache got
+        control back from pthandler.

 How pthandler works